Azure/bicep-types-az/generated/securityinsights/microsoft.securityinsights/2025-07-01-preview/types.md

 * **alertDetailsOverride**: [AlertDetailsOverride](#alertdetailsoverride): The alert details override settings
 * **alertRulesCreatedByTemplateCount**: int: The number of alert rules that were created by this template
 * **createdDateUTC**: string (ReadOnly): The time that this alert rule template has been added.
-* **customDetails**: [QueryBasedAlertRuleTemplatePropertiesCustomDetails](#querybasedalertruletemplatepropertiescustomdetails): Dictionary of string key-value pairs of columns to be attached to the alert
+* **customDetails**: [NrtAlertRuleTemplatePropertiesCustomDetails](#nrtalertruletemplatepropertiescustomdetails): Dictionary of string key-value pairs of columns to be attached to the alert
 * **description**: string: The description of the alert rule template.
 * **displayName**: string: The display name for alert rule template.
 * **entityMappings**: [EntityMapping](#entitymapping)[]: Array of the entity mappings of the alert rule